Mazamars312/Analogue_Pocket_Neogeo/README.md

 * Copy the folders in the Github (dist) or the release .zip into the root of your SD card
 * Place your game files grouped by game into its own directory in the "\assets\ng\common" folder.
 Folder names are included

-If you want to select your own BIOS at startup, in the data.json file remove the "filename" line in the BIOS selection.
-This will cause the Pocket to ask you for which BIOS to use.
-Make sure your BIOS's are in the "/assets/ng/common" folder

 ## How to use differnt BIOS for the core
-the really simple way if you want more BIOS to access is to go into the "/Cores/Mazamars312.NeoGeo/data.json" file.
+If you want more BIOS to access, First open the "/Cores/Mazamars312.NeoGeo/data.json" file.
 Then you have two options:
-* Change the filename to the firmware name you want to autoload
+* Change the filename to the firmware name you want to autoload in the /assets/ng/comman folder
 * Remove the filename line completely to then be able to select in the Pocket Menu.

 ## Controllers

 * First and second player work with the Analogue Dock.
-* While in Pre-release Alpha the left trigger on the Pocket or on the first player controller is set to the system reset.
+* While in Alpha 0.6.0 the left trigger on the Pocket or on the first player controller is set to the system reset.
 * Currently it is setup for SNES controller layout.
 Analogue will allow you to change the layout in the input.json for your own enjoyment.

-However Im adding a dipswitch in the interact.json file to switch between the SNES, Normal Neogeo controller and the Neogeo CD controller layouts for instant changes
+I have added in the interact.json file to switch between the SNES, Normal Neogeo controller and the Neogeo CD controller layouts for instant changes.
+Press the home button then goto "/Settings/Cores/Player Type 1" and selectet between the 3 types
+* Option 1 - SNES Controller layout
+* Option 2 - NeoGeo normal controller
+* Option 3 - NeoGeo CDrom Controller

 ## Are Memories Supported?
 No at this moment, there are a lot of moving parts in the Neogeo, but once the compatibility is up to a good point then I can get this part done.

 ## Does everything work?
-Not at this moment.
-This is an alpha and I have created many modules including memory controllers and some APF controllers for the core.
-Save games are not yet implemented and I'll be working on this soon.
-Some special chips are not yet supported.

 This build has fixed a lot of the issues in both the Graphics and Sound where most of the games I have tested work correctly.
 Also there is a group of people who have helped me test many games and advise me the issues they have.
+Also Memory cards are fully working and are made for each game at 16Kbytes each.
+Backup memory is in the core, but this is not saved yet as we need to move the SFIX from to resolve this.

 ## Will you get King of Fighters 2003 and any game with larger SFIX roms to work???
 I hope to move the SFIX asset shortly so this will allow all games to run, right now I have this in the SRAM which is 256Kbyte in size.
+Also the prom1 file needs to be done, which Im doing on the next build.

 ## Do I have to build JSON files for each game
-For most of the games there will be a default JSON file to autoload every asset.
-But some games will have special chips or config which I'm working on shortly.
-This is a alpha build so please hold :-)
+No terminator2k2 has build every game that is in the ROMset that also configures the core for special chips as well.

 ## [Pocket APF](https://www.analogue.co/developer/docs/overview) Modules
 I've made the following modules which are free to use without any license and full permission from me to create with them :-)